k-schisler/k-schisler/README.md

 🧪 I spent the early part of my career in **medical device R&D** and **manufacturing QC labs**, where I started working with real-world data and discovered I *loved it*.

-📚 Now, I’m pursuing a **Master’s in Biological Data Science** through ASU Online (Fall 2024–May 2026) while working full time in the QC laboratory.
+📚 Now, I’m pursuing a **Master’s in Biological Data Science** through Arizona State University Online (Fall 2024–May 2026), focusing on helping others and representing the students in the program.

 🌱 I’ve completed:
 - Statistics for Biological Data Science I & II